pedroCX486/ngx-dumblog/README.md

 ## Build

 Run `ng build --prod` to build it.
+You can also run `custom-build.bat` to build it and then have the index.html title changed after build.
+But **first** change the variable BLOGNAME inside the .bat file!
+I intend to add a tool in the future capable of reading the name from the configs.json and then updating the index.html after the build, instead of keeping this .bat file.

 ## Contributing